mikepica/pmo-playbook/IMPLEMENTATION_PLAN.md

 ### Tasks:
 1. Improve chat interface:
-   - Show which SOP was used for each answer
+   - ✅ Show which SOP was used for each answer (Completed in Step 3)
-   - Add confidence indicators
+   - ✅ Add confidence indicators (Completed in Step 3)
-   - Implement typing indicators
+   - ✅ Implement typing indicators (Completed in Step 3)
 2. Add SOP browser:
    - View all available SOPs
    - Search within SOPs
    - Preview SOP content
 3. Create feedback mechanism:
    - Thumbs up/down on responses
-   - Manual change proposal submission
+   - ✅ Manual change proposal submission (Completed in Step 5)
 4. Add export functionality for conversations

+### Already Completed (Advanced from this step):
+- **Manual Change Proposal Submission**: Implemented in Step 5 with "Report Gap" button
+- **SOP Attribution Display**: Shows which SOP was used with confidence scores
+- **Typing Indicators**: Loading animation while AI processes requests

 ### New Components:
 - `SOPBrowser`: Browse and search all SOPs